aaa3334/blog-poster/readme.md

 In a new project or new schema (or old one if you want), go to the sql editor and run the code in sql_supabase.md

-In the keywords table, add random terms you want for your blog posts (note you can also use chatgpt, anthropic, perplexity etc etc to generate this for you - i didn't set it up as it was easier to just ask it as opposed to getting a whole api set up for it).
+In the keywords table, add relevant terms you want for your blog posts (note you can also use chatgpt, anthropic, perplexity etc etc to generate this for you - I didn't set it up as it was easier to just ask it as opposed to getting a whole api set up for it).
+A good tool is ahrefs and semrush to find relevant keywords. (they have some free options too).
+Else there are many other sites/tools or you can just use AI if you want to start quickly.

 4) Test the deployment by running the docker container locally: